-For starters, one of the doors were broken beyond repair.
-It appeared that someone had even tried glueing them back together at one point, but the break was clean and lengthwise down the door.
+For starters, one of the doors was broken beyond repair.
+It appeared that someone had even tried gluing them back together at one point, but the break was clean and lengthwise down the door.
 Really, no good way to salvage it.

 The only thing to do was to make new ones.
 I simply used the original wood door as my pattern and outlined it using my carpenter pencil.
 I used the straight edge of 2 sides of the board and then cut the other two with my Ryobi Circular Saw.
 It made a clean straight line.
 My Makita rotary sander was used to smooth out the edges and get it ready for paint.

 The drawers were lined with this beautiful vintage paper.
-I did manage to save a few big pieces for future projects.
+I did manage to save a few big pieces of the vintage paper for future projects.

-I used the original hardware to attach the doors.
-When replacing parts on furniture, I try to reuse as much as I can.
-Especially hardware.
-Some of the newer hardware doesn’t always fit properly on older furniture.
+I used the original hinges to re-attach the doors.
+When replacing the hardware on furniture, I try to reuse the original as much as possible.
+The newer hardware doesn’t always fit properly on older furniture.
 This can be a challenge and using the original is best if it’s in good shape.

 This is always the hardest part for me.
-I had ordered this Modern Master Metal Effects Paint a few months ago.
-I was just waiting for the right piece.
-Initially the plan was to paint it black with a rusty finish.
+I had ordered this Modern Master Metal Effects Paint a few months ago and I was just waiting for the right piece.
+Initially, the plan was to paint it black with a rusty finish.
 About 5 minutes before I actually started painting, I changed my mind!
 Who does that???

-Sapphire blue, Robins Egg blue and Weathervane gray were the colors for the base coat.
-You can see more yummy Wise Owl Colors HERE!
-A blending method was used with a Cling On Paint Brush, a spray bottle with water, putty knife and a sponge. to create the colors and texture before the iron oxidizing paint was applied.
+Sapphire Blue, Robins Egg Blue, and Weathervane gray were the colors for the base coat.
+A blending method was used with a Cling-On Paint Brush, a spray bottle with water, a putty knife, and a sponge. to create the colors and texture before the iron-oxidizing paint was applied.
 It was like magic happening right before my eyes!